- Parameter. Select to specify a parameter where you define values that you want to update without having to edit the mapping.

 Filter

-Filters record based on the filter condition in a read operation.
+Filters records based on the filter condition in a read operation.

-You can configure a simple filter or an advanced filter to filter rows from the source based on a filter condition.
+You can configure a simple filter or an advanced filter to filter rows from the source.
 You can improve efficiency by filtering early in the data flow.

 Click Configure to add conditions to filter records from the data that the Secure Agent reads from the source.